viamrobotics/docs/docs/tutorials/yahboom-rover.md

 ![config](img/config.png)

 The first component we will add is our `board`, which represents our Single Board Computer, the Raspberry Pi into which we are wiring all other components.
 To create a new component, simply click to `NEW COMPONENT`.
 For component `Type`, select `board`.
-Then you can name the `board` whatever you like; we'll name this component `local` since it is the `board` we will communicate with directly.
+Then you can name the `board` whatever you like as long as you are consistent when referring to it later; we'll name this component `local` since it is the `board` we will communicate with directly.
 For `Model`, select `pi`:

 ![board](img/board.png)

-TODO: fix dir and tickets per rotation

 Next we’ll add one of the `motor` controllers and see if we can make the wheel spin.
 As with all other components, the first step is to click `NEW COMPONENT`.
 We'll start with the right wheels, so let's name the component `right`.
 For the `Type` select `motor`, for the `Model` select `pi`, and for `Depends On` select `local` since that is what this motor is wired to.

 We'll need to tell Viam how this motor is wired up to the Pi.
-If the yahboom setup instructions were followed correctly, the following `pins` should be correct: set `a` to `35`, `b` to `37`, and `pwm` (pulse-width modulation) to `33`.
-You can leave `dir` blank.
+If the Yahboom setup instructions were followed correctly, the following `pins` should be correct: set `a` to `35`, `b` to `37`, and `pwm` (pulse-width modulation) to `33`.
+You should leave `dir` pin blank, because Yahboom's motor driver uses an a/b/pwm configuration.
 For the `board` we again put `local`, and `max_rpm` should be `300`.
-You can leave `ticksPerRotation` at zero:
+You should leave `ticks_per_rotation` at zero (if you are using a motor with encoders, you need to specify the ticks per rotation):

 ![rightmotor](img/rightmotor.png)

 Having entered these two components, you should now be able to actuate your motor.
 Save the config by clicking `SAVE CONFIG` at the bottom of the page and click `CONTROL` at the top of the page to navigate to the Control Page.
 There, you should see a panel for the right `motor`.
 You can use this panel to set the motor's `power` level.
 Please be careful when activating your robot!
 Start with the power level set to 10% and incrementally increase it (about 10% each time), activating the motor at each step until the wheels are rotating at a reasonable rate.
 Ensure the rover has sufficient space to drive around without hitting anyone or anything.
 Consider possibly holding your robot off the ground so it cannot run away or collide with anything unexpected.

 ![control_rightmotor](img/control-rightmotor.png)